Last Updated on September 26, 2023 by mfttherese

 Now that you know just how many watts you need, you can start doing your research on the perfect generator.

+Let’s look at larger boilers that require even more power.
 Most standard household boilers operate at 1500-2000 watts depending on the size of the boiler.

 Some larger homes may have multiple boilers.